htbrown/Discord.fm/README.md

 # Discord.fm
 Discord rich presence for Last.fm.

+iTunes, Windows Media Player, VLC all work with this.

 ## Setup
 Discord.fm is relatively easy to set up.
 Follow the steps below.